PrimeRFP SCOUT · Intelligence

 Free, public intelligence on federal agency spending, contract award history, top awardees, recompete pipelines, and open opportunities — all powered by PrimeRFP SCOUT’s live connection to federal procurement records.

 Avg.
-Award Value
+Action Value

 DoD